Biden blasts oil refiners for record high gasoline prices, profits | Headlines

 U.S. refining capacity peaked in April 2020 at just under 19 million barrels per day (bpd), as refiners shut several unprofitable facilities during the coronavirus pandemic.
 As of March, refining capacity was 17.9 million bpd, but there have been other closures announced since.
 U.S. refiners are running at near-peak levels to process fuel - currently at 94% of capacity - and say there is little they can do to quickly satisfy Biden's demands.

-"Our refineries are running full out," Bruce Niemeyer, corporate vice president of strategy and sustainability at Chevron, told Reuters on the sidelines of a New York energy transition conference on Tuesday before the letter was made public.
-Shell is "producing at capacity" and looking at options to increase oil and gasoline production, a spokesperson said, while Valero said it remains "committed to working with the government to ensure consumers have access to reliable and affordable energy."
+"Our refineries are running full out," Bruce Niemeyer, corporate vice president of strategy and sustainability at Chevron, said on the sidelines of a Reuters energy transition conference on Tuesday, before the letter was made public.
+Shell is "producing at capacity" and looking at options to increase oil and gasoline production, a spokesperson said.

-Exxon, which was the focus of the president's ire against oil companies last week, has invested to expand its refining capacity by 250,000 barrels per day, the equivalent of a medium-sized refinery, said spokesman Todd Spitler.
-The administration in the short term could lift the Jones Act provisions that force domestic shippers to use U.S. flagged vessels that employ union labor and also lift regulations that prohibit the use of cheaper, smog causing components in summer blends of gasoline, Spitler said.
+Exxon, which was the focus of the president's ire against oil companies last week, has invested to expand its refining capacity by 250,000 bpd, the equivalent of a medium-sized refinery, said spokesman Todd Spitler.
+The administration in the short term could lift the Jones Act provisions that force domestic shippers to use U.S. flagged vessels that employ union labor, or lift regulations that prohibit the use of cheaper, smog causing components in summer blends of gasoline, Spitler said.

-The other companies sent the letter did not respond to a request for comment.
+Phillips 66, Valero and Marathon Petroleum said they would work with the administration.
+Chevron and BP did not immediately comment.
 INFLATION WOES

 Biden has been intensifying attacks against oil companies as gas pump prices race to record highs above $5 per gallon and inflation surges to a 40-year record.
 Privately, White House officials have been reaching out to refiners to inquire about idled plants and spare capacity and whether there are other ways to increase gasoline supply, according to two sources familiar with the discussions.